sillysam100/oemer/README.md

 # Run
 oemer <path_to_image>
 ```

+For the first time running, the checkpoints will be downloaded automatically and may take up to 10 minutes to download, depending on your connection speed.
+Checkpoints can also be manually downloaded from [here](https://github.com/BreezeWhite/oemer/releases/tag/checkpoints).
+Put checkpoint files start with `1st_*` to `oemer/checkpoints/unet_big`, `2nd_*` to `oemer/checkpoints/seg_net`, and rename the files by removing the prefix `1st_`, `2nd_`.

+Default to use **Onnxruntime** for inference.
+If you want to use **Tensorflow** for running the inference,
+run `export INFERENCE_WITH_TF=true` and make sure there is TF installed.

 With GPU, this usually takes around 3~5 minutes to finish.
 Will output the result MusicXML document to current directory.

 Available options